stefankober/detective-board/README.md

 I find it immensely useful for learning, analyzing, explaining, structuring problems and a lot of other related mental activities.

 The option to use images is additionally helpful for me, as I can barely see anything with imagination (I am largely an aphantast).
 So I can keep visual clues next to my discursive thoughts.

+I tried a lot of tools to fit my thinking style: note taking apps like Loqseq or Joplin.
+Diagram as code tools.
+Draw.io.
+Plain Vim.
+Novelwriter.

+Those are all good tools, and you should try them too if you have not found yours.

+But this detective board is what I am using now for a lot of things, and it fits my thinking style perfectly:

+- Incident analysis: trace events, actors, and evidence until the story becomes clear.

+- Learning: take screenshots from scripts or books, annotate them, and follow questions outward.
+Trace the logic with arrows.

+- Research or writing: cluster related ideas, sources, and arguments as they develop.

+- Exploration: wander around a thought without losing it to scrolling or switching tabs.